On Gaymers and Cons

 I think it is an important distinction to make that homosexuals and heterosexuals do not play video games, people do.
 That is to say that they are people first, everything else at least should come secondary.
 It is true that the majority of these people consequently happen to be heterosexual males.
 Currently this majority is being blatantly targeted in various ways in the industry and society in general, but a person's sexuality doesn't have to have anything to do with the medium or their way of living nor should it.
 It shouldn't be a defining factor, a simple piece of information that is consciously taken into account and misused.

-I just don't see how further seperating people who for example happen to play video games into various subgroups of sexuality, gender or race helps create equality in the long-term.
-A momentary sense of recognition and belonging perhaps, but not of equality or societal unity.
+I just don't see how further seperating people who for example happen to play video games into various sub-groups helps create equality in the long-term.
+A sense of recognition perhaps, but not of equality or unity.